 If your vehicle needs to be towed-

-If towing is necessary, we recommend you have it done by your Toyota dealer or a commercial tow truck service.
+If towing is necessary, we recommend you to have it done by your Toyota dealer or a commercial tow truck service.
+In consultation with them, have your vehicle towed using either (a) or (b).